Wisdom Teeth Removal: Treatment, Costs, Recovery & More

 The cost of wisdom teeth removal will depend on the complexity of your treatment - the less complex, the more likely your wisdom teeth can be extracted in the chair, and the more affordable your treatment will be.
 So, how much does a wisdom tooth extraction cost?

 In Australia, wisdom tooth removal costs can reach up to from $600 per tooth, depending on the complexity of the treatment.
-According to the 2020 national dental fee survey, a simple removal using local anaesthetic for all four teeth can cost up to $2,322 in Australia.
+Based on data from the Australian Dental Association, a simple removal using local anaesthetic for all four teeth can cost up to $2,322 in Australia.
 You can expect the cost of wisdom teeth removal under general anaesthetic in Australia to be higher as well, varying from $1,500 to $3,000 per tooth.
 General anaesthetic requires a medical specialist rather than a dentist so can’t be covered by smile.com.au.
-With smile.com.au dental cover, you save up to 40% off the price of wisdom tooth extractions.
+With smile.com.au dental cover, you get reduced and capped fees on wisdom tooth extractions.

 Select your state in the cost comparison table below for more detailed examples of the cost of wisdom teeth removal in your location.